kevinma0/kevinma0.github.io/_project/S00-streetart.md

 <figure class="ph5-ns ph4 mw6 pb3 center"><img class="mb4" src="{{siste.baseurl}}/assets/img/streetart/image1.jpg"></figure>

-**Make any friends out there?**
+**What kind of people are street performers?**

 I would frequently see [The Human DJ](https://www.instagram.com/thehumandj/), one of the more popular street performers in Boston.
-He told me it was the quickest way to make money for now, and as soon as he saved enough, he would leave Boston and produce music full time.
+He told me it was the quickest way to make money for now, and as soon as he saved enough, he would leave Boston and produce music full time (EDIT: As of 2019, he's moved to Atlanta and is doing this exactly).
 He's had a lot worse experiences than me because he's been doing this for so long, like getting shut down by police and getting robbed.

 [Mr. Not Art](http://www.mettermedia.com/not-art-x-metter-media-interview/) was a grafitti artist.
 He sold his prints on the street while working on his own pieces in the meantime.
 He's been doing the same concept for 7 years now, and is having a hard time coming up with something new.

 Ming doesn't have an online presence, but at one point I'd stop by and talk to him every day.
-He's one of those OG graduates of the Central Academy of Fine Art in Beijing in Painting.
-He works on his own paintings in the winter and draws realistic pastels in the summer.
+He's one of those Original Gangster graduates of the Central Academy of Fine Art in Beijing, with a degree in Oil Painting.
+He works on his own paintings in the winter and draws realistic pastels of children in the summer.
 He's not too invested in his own work though.
 He just likes being able to go home when he wants to and the fact that MassHealth is so cheap.

+Free spirits, the lot of them.
+Not in the sense that they were extraordinarily bohemian; more in that most would rather be paid less and respected less by the general public, than relinquish any control of their financial and creative destinies to employers.
+Many had quite good business sense.

-I got acquainted with a lot of the homeless people in the area.
-In the beginning I was afraid they would resent me for being invasive competition.
-But I'd bring them cigarettes, food and small bills and we became friendly.
-Once, Jack, a local homeless man, brought me a burrito.
+I also got acquainted with a lot of the homeless people in the area.
+In the beginning I was afraid they would resent me for being an invasive presence.
+But I'd offer cigarettes (greatest learning from growing up in China) and we became friendly.
+Once, a local homeless man brought me a burrito.

 <figure class="ph5-ns ph4 mw6 pb3 center"><img class="mb4" src="{{site.baseurl}}/assets/img/streetart/image2.jpg"></figure>